JoshHughes-Dev/EzNews/README.md

 # EzNews

-EzNews is an android app built using Jetpack Compose, Paging 3 and the NewsAPI.org.
+EzNews is an android app showing a simple news feed built using Jetpack Compose, Paging 3 and the NewsAPI.org.

 This is a personal project for me to try out the latest libraries for Jetpack Compose (Alpha-07) and Paging 3.
 This app isnt publically released on any app store.